Dr. Malle Jurima-Romet Award

 To qualify, applicants must be a full-time Canadian graduate student enrolled in the Department of Pharmacology and Toxicology.
+Both domestic and international students may apply.
 Applicants will be considered on the basis of academic excellence and extracurricular pursuits in the arts, described and documented in a short essay (maximum length 3 pages double-spaced) submitted to Dr. Peter McPherson.
 Applicants should indicate how the award money will facilitate their endeavor.
-Links to art portfolios/dossiers/performances/etc. are encouraged.
+Links to art portfolios, dossiers, performances, etc. are encouraged.

-The deadline to apply is Friday, March 19, 2021 by 5 PM.
-The award will be presented at the annual Visions in Pharmacology Research Day on May 28, 2021.
+The deadline to apply is Monday, March 27, 2023 by 5 PM.
+The award will be presented at the annual Visions in Pharmacology Research Day.

 2021: Xinyang Zhou (Recipient); Claire McDonald (Honourable Mention)